 Suze Orman Tells Us the Biggest Retirement Mistake You Can Make

-Plus, the best-selling author and podcaster tells Kiplinger in an interview her runner-up all-time retirement snafu.
+The best-selling author and podcaster also tells Kiplinger in an interview her runner-up all-time retirement snafu.

-In her nearly forty years as a financial adviser, people have come to her when they’ve spent too much money, paid too much in taxes, or made hasty decisions that lost them too much money.
+In her nearly 40 years as a financial adviser, people have come to her when they’ve spent too much money, paid too much in taxes or made hasty decisions that lost them too much money.

 What constitutes early for Orman?
-Claiming anytime before at least your full retirement age, which is 67 for anyone born after 1960.
+Claiming anytime before at least your full retirement age, which is 67 for anyone born in 1960 or after.

 “Everybody thinks Social Security isn’t going to be there.
 Everybody is scared to death, but I wouldn’t be,” says Orman.
 By claiming early, “you’re passing up an 8% increase each year in your Social Security from your full retirement age all the way to 70.”